Change of circumstance

 Changes in income

 Tax credits awards are usually based on previous year’s income.
-However if your current year income falls by more than £2,500 your award is instead based on your income in the current tax year, minus £2,500.
+However if your current year income falls by more than £2,500 your award is instead based on your income in the current tax year, plus £2,500.
 You can report an estimate of your lower income straight-away, which may lead to an increase in your tax credit payments.
 Alternatively you can wait until HMRC carry out their end of year review, in which case you will receive any arrears owed as a lump sum.

 If your annual income rises by more than £2,500 then your award is based on current year's income minus £2,500.
 In the same way as with a reduction in income, you can either ask for the award to be reassessed during the year or wait for the end of year reconciliation by HM Revenue and Customs.
 However if you wait until the end of the tax year you may have an overpayment which is likely to be recovered.